raspberrypilearning/find-the-bug/en/quiz1/question_3.md

 - (x) ![A bug saying the timer value "4.52".](images/quiz_bug_number.png)

   --- feedback ---
-Yes, the `timer`{:class="block3sensing"} block reports the time since the project started, or since the timer reset.
+Yes.
+The `timer`{:class="block3sensing"} block reports the time since the project started, or since the timer reset.

   --- /feedback ---